danhermes/cognitive-hackathon/Teacher Guide/Week 2/Cognitive-Teacher-Week2-Day4.md

 ## Cognitive Services Code Walkthrough (20 minutes)
 Conduct a code walkthrough using Bing Spell Check API as an example to demo how to call the Cognitive Service APIs in Python and interpreting JSON output.

+Use the Spell Check Service notebook in the TEALS Cognitive Services Examples Azure Notebook Project

 ## Lab: Spell Check Cognitive Service (40 minutes)
 Students will copy code into their Azure Notebook from the the Bing Spell Check API only.
 They needn't have a full understanding of HTTP calls but need to know how to build data sets for analysis and how to parse and/or interpret resulting JSON.

+Students use the Spell Check Service notebook in the TEALS Cognitive Services Examples Azure Notebook Project

+## BONUS
+Demo JSON Parsing